Nunie123/data_engineering_book/ch_1_data_engineering_responsibilities.md

 * Parquet

 A Data Engineer's job is to automate and operationalize their data pipelines.
 A dependency of these pipelines is the source data being where you expect it in the format you expect it to be in.
 You will experience frustration when a source file is missing or malformed, and your pipeline breaks.
 To handle this you need to do two things:
-1. To the extent possible, extract gaurantees from the providers of the source files detailing how and when the files will be provided.
+1. To the extent possible, extract guarantees from the providers of the source files detailing how and when the files will be provided.
 2. Build appropriate fault tolerance into your extract processes.
 Understand when it is ok for a source file is missing, and when you need to wake someone up in the middle of the night because a source file is missing.
 Set your alerts as needed for each pipeline.

 If possible, build rapport with the people that maintain your source files.
 There's a good chance you'll be working together to solve a problem in the future.
 Many a Data Engineer has had a stressful day because the managers of an upstream system didn't think to warn them of a schema change or service outage.
 Establishing relationships helps reduce that problem.